Welcome & Bienvenidos!

 Each day, birders will have a chance to select from a variety of full-day scenic trips.
 Escorted by professional field guides and members of our local Monte Mucho Audubon Society, birders will have an opportunity to explore areas along Laredo’s river front, creek systems, nature trails and private ranchland.

 Warm South Texas hospitality, a dynamic city that bridges two cultures, and of course, birds!

 In Laredo, you will have unprecedented access to view the Seedeater and other avian beauties.
-However, you never know what you are going to find.
-Birding enthusiasts describe Laredo as the only place in the U.S. to have boasted four species of Kingfisher: the Ringed, Belted, Green and Amazon.
+We are a young festival, and so there is ample opportunity for discovery.
+You never know what you are going to find.
+Birding Enthusiasts describe Laredo as the only place in the U.S. to have boasted four species of Kingfisher: the Ringed, Belted, Green and Amazon.

-Participating ranches will be among the scenic getaways that can be explored during our three-day 2013 Laredo Birding Festival.
+We are also partnering with several new ranches to provide an even greater diversity of scenic getaways that can be explored during the three-day 2016 Laredo Birding Festival.